masa-finance/docs/docs/masa-oracle/twitter-worker.md

 To become a worker focused on Twitter data requests, you need to:

 - Have your Masa Oracle Node staked as outlined in the [Staking Guide for Masa Oracle Node](staking-guide.md).
-- Add your Twitter credentials to your node's `.env` file.
-This is crucial for authenticating with Twitter's API and fetching tweet data.
+- Add your Twitter login credentials to your node's `.env` file.
+This is crucial for authenticating with Twitter and fetching tweet data.
 - Ensure your Masa Oracle Node is up and running, with network accessibility for receiving and processing requests.

 ## Setting Up Your Node for Twitter Requests